vadim-rm/NTOSmartCityArduino/README.md

 # NTOSmartCity Arduino Repository
-This repository contains the code for the Arduino of the Nagibyte team solution on the National Technology Olympiad A code for the web part available in [NTOSmartCityWeb](https://github.com/vadim-rm/NTOSmartCityWeb) repository
+This repository contains the code for the Arduino of the Nagibyte team solution on the National Technology Olympiad A code for the mobile part available in [NTOSmartCityMobile](https://github.com/vadim-rm/NTOSmartCityMobile) repository

 This solution was created by our team (a union of the teams "Nagibators" and "Ebyte"):
   * [Vadim Mazhitov](https://github.com/vadim-rm) (Nagibators, Web & Arduino Expert)